 I struggled throughout my secondary school years.
 Suicide rates are most prevalent amongst people on the spectrum from adolescent to adulthood years.

-Last year of secondary school was too challenging.
-After preliminary papers, I went to the principle’s office and told him that I won’t be going to school anymore.
-I failed to see the purpose of going to school where I was emotionally wrecked by the people in school, just to revise for the final exams.
-He gave me a green light.
+The last year of secondary school was too challenging.
+After preliminary papers, I went to the principal’s office and told him that I won’t be going to school anymore.
+I failed to see the purpose of going to the school where I was emotionally wrecked by the people in school, just to revise for the final exams.
+He gave me the green light.
 I only returned to school during selective examination dates – I only sat for 5 papers.

 Now, about Miss Azizah.
 If there were past life and karma, I must have had done something good to deserve such an enthusiastic teacher in my condemning year.